Offer available to:

 - If the electrical system upgrade project is performed on a property that is master metered, your rebate amount will be calculated by multiplying the total number of eligible units by the maximum rebate amount per unit (90% of costs, up to $9,000 per unit for moderate income rent levels and 100% of costs, up to $10,000 per unit for low income rent levels).

-- By participating in this offer, the rental property owner agrees that for a reasonable period of time (3 years) after appliances and equipment installed in any dwelling unit under this program, tenants in that unit will not be subjected to rent increases unless those increases are demonstrably related to matters other than the improvement work performed and supported through this program.
+- By participating in this offer, the rental property owner agrees that for a reasonable period of time (3 years) after equipment is installed in any dwelling unit under this program, tenants in that unit will not be subjected to rent increases unless those increases are demonstrably related to matters other than the improvement work performed and supported through this program.

 - All equipment must be new and installed in Vermont.
 Used, rebuilt, or refurbished equipment is not eligible.